YoYolops/fairlady/README.md

 4. BROKEN PIPE: when connection with the server is lost, client fails almost silently.
 TCP connection loss is not handled.
 The following error will be printed by the client in such event: `Os { code: 32, kind: BrokenPipe, message: "Broken pipe" }`

+5. MAIN currently does not account for it's main task's health.
+Main tasks are core to the system.
+They must be watched, if any task returns with an error, the entire app might need to stop and log the error.
+Otherwise, main tasks may fail silently.

 # Marks
 ## MARK I: Oct 19, 2025;
 Today we finished our first baby step!